Academic Affairs Leadership & Staff

 |

-Title | Assistant Provost for Institutional Effectiveness and Academic Strategic Partnerships |
+| Title | Associate Vice President for Institutional Effectiveness |

-jbest@shepherd.edu ( Email ) | |
+| jbest@shepherd.edu ( Email ) | |

-Phone | 304-876-5331 |
+| Phone | 304-876-5331 |

-Dr. Jason Best serves as the Assistant Provost for Institutional Effectiveness and Academic Strategic Partnerships.
-He is also a professor of astronomy and astrophysics and the director of the Shepherd University Observatory.
+| Dr. Jason Best serves as the Associate Vice President for Institutional Effectiveness at Shepherd University, where he is also a Professor of Astronomy and Astrophysics.
 A member of the Shepherd University faculty since 1997, he earned a Bachelor of Science degree from Indiana University and a Ph.D. from The Pennsylvania State University.
-He has served on the national Council on Undergraduate Research’s Task Force on Integrating Research into the Curriculum and on the National Advisory Committee for the PRAXIS Earth and Space Sciences Examination, as president of the West Virginia Academy of Science, as a member of the Shepherd University Board of Governors, and as president of the university Faculty Senate.
-He was a member of the 2015-2016 American Council on Education Fellows Class, focusing his fellowship project on research efforts at primarily undergraduate institutions.
-Dr. Best was recently appointed to the Higher Learning Commission’s Peer Review Corps, and currently serves on the Shepherd University Foundation as both a board member and member of the Executive Committee.
-He chairs the university Institutional Review Board, and serves as Shepherd’s Accreditation Liaison Officer.
-As part of a multiyear National Science Foundation-funded grant beginning in 2015, Dr. Best established the Shepherd hub of the Pulsar Search Collaboratory, an initiative designed to remotely teach high-school students across the nation to conduct research on data obtained by the Green Bank Telescope.
+Dr. Best is currently a member of the Higher Learning Commission’s Peer Review Corps, the West Virginia Science and Research Council, and the West Virginia Higher Education Policy Commission’s Microcredential Advisory Committee, serves on the Shepherd University Foundation as an officer and Executive Committee member, and is Shepherd’s Accreditation Liaison Officer.
+Dr. Best has served on the National Science Foundation Division of Astronomical Sciences Committee of Visitors, the national Council on Undergraduate Research’s Task Force on Integrating Research into the Curriculum, the National Advisory Committee for the PRAXIS Earth and Space Sciences Examination, and as President of the West Virginia Academy of Science.
+He was a member of the 2015-2016 American Council on Education Fellows Class, and has also served as a voting member of the Shepherd University Board of Governors, as Co-Chair of the university Strategic Planning Committee, as Shepherd’s Research Integrity Officer, as Chair of the Institutional Review Board, and as President of the university Faculty Senate.
 Dr. Best’s research publications and presentations are in fields as diverse as galactic evolution, the large-scale structure of the universe, virtual reality, and the evolution of Renaissance cosmology.
-In addition, he has been awarded many research grants from federal and state agencies, has been featured in the Chronicle of Higher Education’s Research section and in West Virginia Science and Research’s Neuron journal and Scientist Spotlight Video Series, and has served as a grant reviewer and research referee for numerous national and international journals and agencies. |
+In addition, he has been awarded numerous research grants from federal and state agencies, has been featured in the Chronicle of Higher Education’s Research section and in West Virginia Science and Research’s Neuron journal and Scientist Spotlight Video Series, and has served as a grant reviewer and research referee for numerous national and international journals and agencies. |

 Dr. Richard Stevens |